jbek7/SpringSelectBoxSample/README.md

 In this sample demo, a full-fledged object can be converted by using `Formatter<T>`

-To make the magic work, we need to implement Formatters to convert our environments and data centers back and forth to IDs.
+To make it work, we need to implement Formatters to convert our course and data centers back and forth to IDs.
 Regarding Formatters, I’ll let you read about them in the <a href="http://docs.spring.io/spring/docs/current/spring-framework-reference/html/validation.html#format">Spring Reference Documentation: 7.6 Spring Field Formatting</a>

 This repository is created from my answer in StackOverflow -